 Hooray, it’s winter!

 I know it’s not common, but I LOVE winter.
 (I actually really love celebrating all the seasons, after living in Texas most of my life.)
 Winter is such a fun time to observe nature with our kids: watching squirrels and bunnies frolic in the snow, tracking footprints, and watching the days get shorter and then longer again.
-Whether you are doing preschool at home or just looking for awesome ideas to beat boredom with your toddlers, you’ll love these winter learning activities!
+Whether you are doing preschool at home or just looking for awesome ideas to beat boredom with your toddlers, you’ll love these winter activities!

-Scroll down for our freebie!
+Scroll down for our winter learning activities freebie!

 In case you missed the introduction to our invitation to play series (click here), here’s how we structure these fun, simple activities at our house.